This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Download Posts as JMP Projects

 If you want to open several files from JMP Live in JMP, download the post and any related content (such as data) as a JMP project file.
 A project file keeps all of the post’s content in one tabbed window in JMP.
-Content associated with a post can include data tables, scripts, maps, or images.
+Content that is associated with a post can include data tables, scripts, maps, or images.

 You can download posts or folders that you published or where you have Download permission.

-Download a folder or post as a JMP project file:
+Download a folder or post as a JMP project file

-Download several posts as a JMP project file:
+Download several posts as a JMP project file

 1.